tulleuchen/jirastopwatch/README.md

 Now write a Jira task id in one of the white textboxes.
 When you leave the textbox, the task description will be fetched from your Jira server and displayed below the textbox.
 Repeat this for the tasks you are currently working on.

-Press "Start" on one of your tasks.
+Press the green PLAY button next to your task-id.
 The time-tracking textbox will now turn green, and after the first minute has passed, the time elapsed will change from "0m" to "1m".

-If you press "Start" on another task, the previous will automatically pause.
+If you press PLAY on another task, the previous will automatically pause.

-Click on "Reset" to... well... reset the time to 0m. :-)
+The button to the right of the time box lets you post the time directly on Jira as a worklog along with a comment.
+If the posting is successful, the timer will automatically reset, otherwise the timer will not be changed.

-Click on "Open" to open the task in your browser
+Click on the rightmost button to reset the time to 0m.

-That's it!
+That's pretty much it!

 ## License